Back

 APIs have a number of benefits and uses for businesses, especially when it comes to banking connectivity and treasury management.
 Below, we review some of the most important ones.

-• Integration of accounts and accounting records for better bank reconciliation: One way in which an API can be implemented in treasury management is by integrating accounts and accounting records for better bank reconciliation, once the bank statement is received.
-This means that accounting and bank records can be reconciled automatically through ad-hoc processes, reducing the need to perform this task manually
+• Integration of accounts and accounting records for better bank reconciliation: one way in which an API can be implemented in treasury management is by integrating accounts and accounting records for better bank reconciliation, once the bank statement is received.
+This means that accounting and bank records can be reconciled automatically through ad-hoc processes, reducing the need to perform this task manually.

-• Increased efficiency in the payment chain by reducing human errors: Integrating an API into treasury management can also improve efficiency in the payment chain by reducing human errors.
+• Increased efficiency in the payment chain by reducing human errors: integrating an API into treasury management can also improve efficiency in the payment chain by reducing human errors.
 This is because automating financial processes can reduce the need for human intervention, which in turn reduces the risk of errors and delays in payments.

-• Global and immediate visibility of the company’s transactions: The API allows greater visibility of the financial transactions carried out by the businesses in real time, through a single platform, even if it has opened several bank accounts or contracted several financial services.
-In this way there is complete control and the loss of relevant information is avoided
+• Global and immediate visibility of the company’s transactions: the API allows greater visibility of the financial transactions carried out by the businesses in real time, through a single platform, even if it has opened several bank accounts or contracted several financial services.
+In this way there is complete control and the loss of relevant information is avoided.

 • Greater control of the company’s financial position: by having the information available in real time, the treasury department can gain greater control of the financial position of any business, enabling more informed, efficient and, of course, faster decision making.

-• Immediate fraud detection: APIs can also be used to detect suspicious, anomalies or fraudulent transactions in real time, this allows immediate action to be taken to minimise the impact of fraud on the company
+• Immediate fraud detection: APIs can also be used to detect suspicious, anomalies or fraudulent transactions in real time, this allows immediate action to be taken to minimise the impact of fraud on the company.

-• Improving the decision-making process with accurate information in real time: As we have already mentioned, employees can access all information related to the company's liquidity in real time, either on demand or with specific and automatic processes dedicated to it.
+• Improving the decision-making process with accurate information in real time: as we have already mentioned, employees can access all information related to the company's liquidity in real time, either on demand or with specific and automatic processes dedicated to it.
 This has multiple advantages, but the most important of all is that the information available and reconciled is real at all times.

 • Automation of otherwise time consuming tasks: APIs, combined with other digital and technological tools (such as artificial intelligence or big data), enable the automation of routine tasks, freeing treasury managers from repetitive tasks and allowing them to focus on more important tasks.